How to Specify the Carbonate System?

 The numerical treatment of alkalinity differs from the calculation of buffer capacities (ANC, BNC).
-The calculation of alkalinity is hard-wired in PhreeqC (wich is the numerical solver in aqion).
-On the other hand, the buffer capacities are an outcome of reaction calculations (with HCl or NaOH) to a specific equivalence point.
-The latter approach, for example, allows the imitation of hydroxide precipitation.
+The calculation of alkalinity is hard-wired in PhreeqC (which is the numerical solver in aqion).
+In contrast, buffer capacities are a result of reaction calculations (with HCl or NaOH) up to a certain equivalence point.
+The latter approach allows, for example, the consideration of mineral precipitation (in particular hydroxides).

-Just after the first equilibrium calculation alkalinity (when entered by the user) is converted into a DIC value and stored as such (DIC together with pH completely determine the alkalinity and vice versa).
+Immediately after the first equilibrium calculation, the alkalinity (when entered by the user) is converted into a DIC value and stored as such (because the DIC, together with the pH, completely determines the alkalinity).